 • About ME

-My publications have received hundreds of citations, I have received various grants and fellowships including Fulbright, and I have been invited to NBER Summer Institutes.
+My publications have received hundreds of citations, I have received various grants and fellowships including Fulbright, and I have been an invited presenter at NBER Summer Institutes.

 • Education